sig-gis/Liberia_NSC_ForestMonitoringTraining/01_setup.md

 Sign in with your Pix4D login information you created in step 1.

+## QGIS Software

+Download and install QGIS on your computer.

+Go to the official [QGIS Download Page](https://qgis.org/download/).

+Scroll down to the appropriate section based on your operating system (Windows, macOS, Linux).

+For Windows: Click on **Long Term Version for Windows**.

+For macOS: Select **Long Term Version for Mac OS**.

+After downloading the installer:

+**Windows**: Double-click the `.exe` file and follow the installation wizard.
+**macOS**: Open the `.dmg` file and drag QGIS to your Applications folder.

+Once installed, launch **QGIS** from your applications menu.

+QGIS should now be installed on your computer.

 ## GEE Account

 Make sure you have a Google Earth Engine account and you are able to open the code editor.